 No matter how much you love your cat, if it is not using its litter box, you and your cat have a problem.
 In fact, non-use of the litter box is the number one behavioral reason cats are abused, abandoned, and put in shelters.
-In my 35 years as a felineonly veterinarian, I know the happiest cat families are those in which the feline residents use their litter boxes - and nothing else.
+In my 40 years as a feline-only veterinarian, I know the happiest cat families are those in which the feline residents use their litter boxes - and nothing else.

-This booklet and my litter products are dedicated to maintaining a happy, healthy life for the cats in your household.
-If you have a new kitten or a problem cat, please read this brochure, follow the steps carefully, and use \mathbf{Cat} $\mathbf{Attract}^{\mathsf{TM}}$. \mathbf{Cat} $\mathbf{Attract}^{\mathsf{Cat}}$'s granular size, scent, and texture are specifically designed with your cat in mind
+This booklet and Dr. Elsey's Cat Products are dedicated to maintaining a happy, healthy life for the cats in your household.
+If you have a new kitten or a problem cat, please read this brochure, follow the steps carefully, and use Cat AttractTM or Kitten AttractTM.
+Cat Attract's granular size, scent, and texture are specifically designed with your cat in mind.
 If the problem persists, take your cat to a veterinarian.
 Your cat may have a medical problem.